RGBKnights/Lusus/GAME.md

 **One Time Use**
 * Dispel - Remove 1 Any - send any cubie in a slot to the graveyard
-* Knockout - Remove All - send all cubies on a piee to the graveyard
+* Knockout - Remove All - send all cubies on a peace to the graveyard
 * Disenchant - Remove 1 Special - send any Special cubie in a slot to the graveyard
 * Trip - Remove 1 Movement - send any Movement cubie in a slot to the graveyard
 * Ensnare - Remove All Movement - send all Movement cubie in a slot to the graveyard
 * Delay - Discard All to bag
 * Backstab - Discard 2 at random to grave
 * Life tap - Discard 2 at random to my bag
-* Heal - Recover 3 from your gravyard
+* Heal - Recover 3 from your graveyard
 * Recycle - use a cubie in your graveyard instead of this one
 * Trade - Swap any two cubies